JoeyStip/GDPBarChart/README.md

 # GDPBarChart

-The QuoteMachine is a single-page web app created as part of the curriculum for the Front-End Development Libraries Certification from Free Code Camp.
+The GDPBarChart is a single-page web app created as part of the curriculum for the Data Visualization Certification from Free Code Camp.

 ## Features